saladism/Python-3-mental-model/README.md

 You can download this files and play with them.
 The bestway to install Jupyter is with anaconda distribution available at https://www.anaconda.com/distribution/

-Download 3.7 + version of your operating system.
+Download 3.7 (or higher) version of your operating system.
 Once anaconda is installed, use JupyterLab in the anaconda navigator to open these notebook files.
+SHIFT + ENTER to go thorugh each file
 - Satya Saladi